wbgym-webteam/subdomain/README.md

      |---uploads
 ```

-5. Create a file `data/security/.htpaswd` to ensure security to your data.
+(5. Create a file `data/security/.htpaswd` to ensure security to your data.) _not in current version_
 6. Run the script `main.py` to start the server.

 ## DB Guide